jleung51/environment/README.md

 # My Linux Environment

 To begin:
-* Edit `git-config.sh` to set your name and email correctly
+* Edit `2-git-config.sh` to set your name and email correctly
 * Run all the scripts in the main directory
 * Copy `opt/` to `/opt` (requires elevated privileges)
 * Copy all files in `home` to `~`